fabiandariusz/augmented-neural/README.md

 # AI supported projects
-Augment neural is list of projects built with AI models.
-Documenting projects which I built out of necessity.
+Augmented neural is list of projects built with support of AI.
+Documenting projects built out of necessity.

+## Linux File Permission visualizer